Self-testing multipartite entangled states through projections onto two systems: Introduction

-It is in fact the case that most of the currently known self-testing protocols are tailored to bipartite states, leaving the multipartite scenario rather unexplored.
+Most of the currently known self-testing protocols, however, are tailored to bipartite states, leaving the multipartite scenario rather unexplored.
 The known examples cover only the tripartite $W$ state, a class of partially entangled tripartite states \cite{Singapur,Pal} and graph states \cite{McKague}.
 The aim of this paper is to extend the class of multipartite states that can be self-tested, by investigating a simple approach that exploits the well-understood self-testing of two-qubit states.
 At a high level, this is done by combining projections to two-qubit spaces and then exploiting maximal violation of tilted CHSH inequalities.
 Using this potentially unifying approach, we show self-testing of all Dicke states and partially entangled GHZ states with only two measurements per party.
 We also show that our method efficiently applies also to self-testing of graph states, previously known only through stabilizer state methods, with a slight improvement in the number of measurement settings per party.
-Finally, using techniques from \cite{Coladangelo} as a building block, we provide the first self-testing result for a class of multipartite qudit states, by showing that all multipartite qudit states which possess a Schmidt decomposition can be self-tested, with at most four measurements per party.
+Finally, using techniques from \cite{Coladangelo} as a building block, we provide the first self-testing result for a class of multipartite qudit states, by showing that all multipartite qudit states which possess a Schmidt decomposition can be self-tested, with at most four measurements per party\footnote{{\ivan{By "$n$ measurements per party" we mean that each party has $n$ different measurement settings, not that the total number of measurement rounds performed in the experiment by each party is equal to $n$.}}}.\\